-The Flow Cytometry Core Facility has provided flow cytometry analysis and cell sorting services to interested users for 25 years.
+The Flow Cytometry Core Facility has provided flow cytometry analysis and cell sorting services to interested users since 1995.

-We also provide training and assistance for flow cytometry analysis of samples as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.
+We also provide training and assistance for fluorescence (conventional and full-spectrum) and mass flow cytometry analysis as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.

-The flow cytometry core facility is a non-profit facility and is supported by grants from Helse Sør-Øst, OUS and UiO, as well as nominal user fees.
+The flow cytometry core facility is a non-profit facility and is supported by regular grants from Helse Sør-Øst, OUS and UiO, as well as nominal user fees.
+Funding of new instruments have also been supported by several UiO centres of excellence, Norsk Hydros Fond and Radiumhospitalets Legater.

 Services are provided primarily for academic users from the Helse Sør-Øst region.
 In addition, other interested national and international academic users as well as commercial actors are encouraged to contact FCCF management/staff to contract services.